 Over the next several months, my life had turned mundane again.
 Fortunately, my co-worker and friend popped the question I had been longing to hear, "Would you like to go caving?"
 I said yes in a heartbeat.
 And, I kept saying yes for another whole year.

-Read more articles by Bob Valleau or search for articles on the same topic or others.
+Read more articles by Bob Valleau or search for other articles by topic below.